 Example of 2 ways to get both feet off the ground when kicking with laces.

-- When you have momentum from running forward you’ll want to get both feet off the ground and land further out.
-You can also do this from a more stationary spot, like taking a free kick.
+- When you have momentum from running forward you’ll want to get both feet off the ground.
+Strikers will use it most.

 Landing on your non-shooting foot